 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-To apply, complete and submit an application through Record Sales (located under the "Additional Services" section of Online Services).
+To apply for any of these programs, complete and submit an application through Record Sales (located under the "Additional Services" section of Online Services).